 - Processes and tools harmonization to improve team collaboration

-- Identification of the next steps for improvement
+- Identification of the following steps for improvement

 Finally, you have to pull off the above post-acquisition integration plan without disrupting your core operations.
-That’s a major task, especially if your in-house IT teams already have their hands full with other operational priorities or lack knowledge of the newly-acquired systems.
+That’s a major task, especially if your in-house IT teams already have their hands complete with other operational priorities or lack knowledge of the newly acquired systems.

 In such cases, many leaders choose to partner with external integration consultants — a team that could step in to cross off the above tasks and develop a repeatable model for post-M&A integrations.
 That’s what we often do at Edvantis.

-To better show how it’s worth approaching, we’ll use a sample project of integrating work environments for two teams as a point of reference, executed with our post-acquisition integration framework.
+To better show how it’s worth approaching, we’ll use a sample project of integrating work environments for two teams as a reference point, executed with our post-acquisition integration framework.

 1. Perform Pre-Integration Planning

 IT people can help you estimate the scope (and associated costs and timelines) of work required to fully integrate your systems with those of a target company.
 Specifically, they can: